Are You One of the Elite 30% Who Can Touch Type?

 In simpler terms – out of the 130 million total office workers in the U.S., up to 31.5 million younger workers under 40 could really benefit from getting better at touch-typing.
 Learning to type properly through special keyboards or computer programs could help boost their work skills and career growth.

 Touch typing skills are declining, especially among younger generations.
 While many teenagers and young adults excel at “thumb typing” on mobile devices, they lack fluency with traditional keyboards.
-This is partly because keyboarding classes, once common in schools in the 1990s and early 2000s, are now rare.
-As a result, only about 8-10% of people can learn touch typing on their own without formal instruction.
+This is partly because keyboarding classes, once common in schools in the 1990s and early 2000s, are now leaving school’s curriculums.
+Fewer than 1 in 10 people usually learn touch typing on their own without any assistance or intervention from the outside, such as typing courses or other verbalized instructions.

 Let’s first find out what makes Touch Typing better than Hunt-and-Pecking, and why anyone should bother about acquiring this skill?